• Skip to primary navigation

 Do

-✔ Place your baby to sleep on his back.
+✔ Place your baby to sleep on their back.

 ✔ Keep your sleeping baby close day and night, not in a room alone.